 For the purpose of the project, we're considering the bcbm code in three stages.
-For project 2, we'll consider the full client code, along with the portion of the server code that handles synchronization, but no authentication or registration.
-(We'll add the server code that handles authentication and registration in project 3)
+For project 3, we'll finally consider the full client code and server code.

-To install the full bcbmc client and the (partial) bcbms server on your VM (please don't install this on a real machine - it's really buggy code) follow these steps:
+To install the full bcbmc client and the full bcbms server on your VM (please don't install this on a real machine - it's really buggy code) follow these steps: